These Terms of Business apply to work undertaken by Cambria Publishing for clients.

 This Agreement constitutes the entire agreement and understanding between the parties with respect to its subject matter and the terms of this Agreement shall supersede any previous agreements.
 No variation to this Agreement shall be effective unless made in writing and signed by or on behalf of the parties.

-The Client shall not be entitled to assign or subcontract or otherwise dispose of its rights or obligations under this Agreement without the prior written consent of Cambria Books.
-Cambria Books shall be entitled to assign or subcontract or otherwise dispose of its rights or obligations under this Agreement without the prior written consent of the Client.
+The Client shall not be entitled to assign or subcontract or otherwise dispose of its rights or obligations under this Agreement without the prior written consent of Cambria Publishing.
+Cambria Publishing shall be entitled to assign or subcontract or otherwise dispose of its rights or obligations under this Agreement without the prior written consent of the Client.

 This Agreement shall be governed by and construed in accordance with English Law and any dispute arising under or in connection with this Agreement shall be subject to the exclusive jurisdiction of the English courts, to which each of the parties irrevocably submits.